hringbauer/ancIBD/docs/quick_start_bash.rst

-   For large sample sizes, we recommend that one parallizes over autosomes for speed-up (e.g, by submitting array jobs on a cluster).
+   For large sample sizes, we recommend that one parallizes over autosomes for speed-up (e.g., by submitting array jobs on a cluster).
    The above for-loop is efficient only for small sample sizes.

 Combine IBD over 22 autosomes and generate summary statistics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that we have individual IBD files for each of the autosome, we can
-combine the information across chromosomes and obtain genome-wide
-summary statistics for all pairs of samples (Only pairs of samples that
-share at least one IBD passing the length cutoff are recorded).
+Now that we have individual IBD files for each of the autosomes, we can combine the information across chromosomes and obtain genome-wide summary statistics for all pairs of samples.
+Note that only pairs of samples that share at least one IBD passing the length cutoff are recorded).

 .. code:: bash